emilioforrer/blog/kubernetes-inter-pod-anti-affinity-and-de-scheduler/README.md

 As you can see, Kubernetes will prefer to place the pods on nodes that do not have an instance of the app running.

-What happens if we have more replicas than the number of nodes? well, let's see.
+What happens if we have more replicas than the number of nodes?
+Well, let's see.
 Run the following command to scale the deployment to 5 replicas:

 ```bash
 kubectl scale deployment demo-app --replicas 5